College of Rehabilitation Sciences

 Please make sure your email account is up to date and able to receive emails from the University of Manitoba (check your email filters!).

-Individuals seeking to appeal a decision of the Selections Committee should refer to the Faculty of Graduate Studies Academic Guide and the University of Manitoba policy on admission appeals procedures and guidelines.
+Individuals seeking to appeal a decision of the Selections Committee should refer to the Faculty of Graduate and Postdoctoral Studies Academic Guide and the University of Manitoba policy on admission appeals procedures and guidelines.

 Any appeal of a reconsidered decision must be submitted within ten (10) days following the emailing of the reconsidered decision to the University Secretariat, Room 312 Administration Building, for transmission to the University of Manitoba’s Senate Committee on Admission Appeals.